Medipass Solutions Pty Ltd

 Click here to read our Privacy Collection Notice.

 We are committed to respecting the privacy of your personal information.

 Those principles do not apply to certain records and practices relating to the employment relationship between us and our employees.
 In addition, certain disclosures of personal information between related bodies corporate do not have the same protection as disclosures to other persons.

-The Service (as defined below) includes any website, application program interface (“API”), software, programs, documentation, tools, internet-based services and components, including those that interact directly using our practitioner web claiming systems, Individual smartphone applications or indirectly via integrations with practice management systems, health funds, schemes, insurance agencies and their related systems (“Insurers”) or other partner services that allows you to book medical appointments, obtain quotes, process health claims and payments and communicate with us about transactions (collectively referred to as the “Service”).
+The Service includes any website, application program interface (“API”), software, programs, documentation, tools, internet-based services and components, including those that interact directly using our practitioner web claiming systems, individual smartphone applications or indirectly via integrations with practice management systems, health funds, schemes, insurance agencies and their related systems (“Insurers”) or other partner services that allow you to book medical appointments, obtain quotes, process health claims and payments and communicate with us about transactions (collectively referred to as the “Service”).

 collectively referred to as “you” or “Users”.

 4. How do we collect personal information?